-1. Select the current work coordinate system by pressing F6 - Prev WCS or F7 - Next WCS.
-Then select the axis you want to probe by pressing F1 - Next Axis.

-2. Manually jog the probe about 1/2 inch away from the surface you wish to define.
+- 1. Select the current work coordinate system by pressing F6 Prev WCS or F7 Next WCS.
+Then select the axis you want to probe by pressing F1 Next Axis. - 2.
+Manually jog the probe about 1/2 inches away from the surface you wish to define.
 Make sure the approach direction to the part is set properly.
-Probe the selected axis by pressing F4 - Auto.
+Probe the selected axis by pressing F4 Auto.
 When the surface is found, the control will assume this point to be the new axis 0.

-3. If you want this probed surface to be something different than 0, enter the value by the using arrow keys to highlight Part Position.
-Type in the value and press F10 - Set.
+3. If you want this probed surface to be something different than 0, enter the value by the using arrow keys to highlight Part Position, and then type in the value and press F10 - Set.